aish181095/Master-Thesis/README.md

 # Using SIDARTHE model to study the epidemic evolution and analyse different strategies to contain the COVID 19 spread in Italy.

-italy_data_phase - Import and divide the data based on the phase
+italy_data_phase.m - Import and divide the data based on the phase

 sidartheode.m and Curvefit_model.m files- Implementing the SIDARTHE model

-fitting_code.m - Curve fitting optimisation function for 100 start values
+fitting_code.m - Curve fitting optimisation function

 regression_co-efficient - Goodness of fit for the fitted model compared to actual cases

 parameter_distribution.m - Generate parameter distributions for each model parameter and calculate the 97.5% Confidence intervals.

-sensitivity_analysis.m - Analyse sensitivity of parameter devaition on model equilibria
+sensitivity_analysis.m - Analyse sensitivity of parameter deviation on model equilibria

 plots.m - Generate plots for model fit, parameter distribution.